elevationtools/anyform/docs/future_work.md

 ## Unorganized Todos

+- Restamp on `down` in some scenarios: e.g. impl has changed.

+- `anyform env` to print environment used for running stages.

+- Better name than "config" for the application specific configuration passed to stages within the cell's `anyform.jsonnet` file.

 - After stamping, remove any files that were there from a previous stamp but not this one.
 Alternatively, just fully delete the stamp dir and recreate it.